SantonyChoi/one-saas-per-day/meditation-timer/README.md

 ## Features

 - **Customizable Timer Durations**: Choose from 5, 10, 15, or 30-minute meditation sessions
-- **Breathing Guide Animation**: Visual breathing guidance with a smooth, pulsating circle that expands and contracts
+- **Natural Breathing Guide Animation**: Visual breathing guidance with a smooth, pulsating circle that expands and contracts
 - **Ambient Sounds**: Select from various calming background sounds (rain, ocean, birds) or meditate in silence
 - **Dark Mode Interface**: Gentle on the eyes with a dark color scheme and minimal UI elements
 - **Session Controls**: Pause, resume, or stop your meditation session at any time
 - **Completion Notification**: Soft visual and audio cue when your session completes
+- **Accessibility Features**: Keyboard navigation and screen reader support

 ## How to Use